alviano/asp-chef/static/doc/@DTDL/Parse.md

 Facts are put in the same predicate, as a single Base64-encoded content.
 You can use **Search Models** or other ingredients to process such facts (for example, to combine them with an ASP program).

+A prefix for the predicates representing the digital twin(s) can be specified.

 Refer https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v4/DTDL.v4.md for details of DTDL.

 §§§§